manifold-lang/manifold-frontend/README.md

 ## Booleans

-The most fundamental type in Manifold is the `manifold.Boolean` type.
-A `manifold.Boolean` represents a single bit of information: true or false, represented as `manifold.true` or `manifold.false`.
+The most fundamental type in Manifold is the `Manifold.Boolean` type.
+A `Manifold.Boolean` represents a single bit of information: true or false, represented as `Manifold.true` or `Manifold.false`.
 For example, we might turn on our time machine by setting

 ```
-Boolean time_machine_on = true
+Boolean timeMachineOn = true
 ```

 The compiler can infer the type of the variable so it is equivalent to write

 ```
-time_machine_on = true
+timeMachineOn = true
 ```

-## Compiletime vs Runtime
+## Compile-Time vs Run-Time

 In Manifold, you write domain logic as naturally as possible and let the compiler decide how to represent that logic in hardware.

 To this end, almost any expression in Manifold can be evaluated either

- - on the sequential processor where the Manifold code is being compiled, at **compiletime**
+ - on the sequential processor where the Manifold code is being compiled, at **compile-time**
- - on the physical hardware, at **runtime**
+ - on the physical hardware, at **run-time**

-Certain operations, of course, can *only* be executed at a specific "time" -- for example, top level io ports may *only* be read dynamically at run-time.
+Certain operations, of course, can *only* be executed at a specific "time" -- for example, top level I/O ports may *only* be read dynamically at run-time.
 Likewise, certain operations can *only* be executed statically at compile-time, such as referencing an external file in the compilation environment.